 Tree pose is also known as Vrikshasana.

-- Stand straight with arms by the side of body.
+- Stand straight with arms by the side of the body.

 - Bend your left knee and place your left foot high up on your right thigh.

 - Make sure the sole of your left foot is well placed and firmly on the root of the thigh.